BrightcoveLearning/play-2019-techathon/docs/intro.md

 #### oauthUtils.js

 This is a file with utility methods for calling Brightcove APIs.
-The method `makeApiCall` will the OAuth proxy we setup with the API endpoint we eventually want to hit, the method we want to use and a payload if one should be sent with the request.
+The method `makeApiCall` will call the OAuth proxy we setup with the API endpoint we eventually want to hit, the method we want to use and a payload if one should be sent with the request.
 The method `makeS3Call` is provided to make a request to upload a video file directly to S3, which does not need to go through the OAuth proxy.

 Learn more about using OAuth with the Brightcove APIs in the [OAuth doc][oauth].